 The Baltimore County Fire Department recognizes that Professional Certification and Licensure is a personal responsibility.
 All members are responsible for ensuring that they maintain their level of certification or licensure and accurately document the required training.

 Recertification of Basic Life Support Providers

 The State of Maryland requires that Basic Life Support Providers (Emergency Medical Responders and Emergency Medical Technicians) complete a total of 24 hours of approved recurrent education every three years.
 This consists of a 12-hour didactic (lecture/online) portion and a 12-hour skills class.
-Within 6 months of the provider's expiration date, the Fire-Rescue Academy will e-mail instructions for completing the 12-hour didactic portion through a third-party learning management system (not through the InFERNO LMS).
+Within 6 months of the provider's expiration date, the Fire-Rescue Academy will e-mail instructions for completing the 12-hour didactic portion.
 Following completion of this program, the provider must successfully pass a Maryland Protocol Evaluation.
 This Protocol Evaluation is conducted on the InFERNO LMS.
 The third, and final, step is to complete the state re-certification application on the MIEMSS Licensure and Certification portal.

 EMT Rachelle Alexander supervises Basic Life Support Programs.

 National Registry Recertification (For Paramedics ONLY)